loganoden/fmpu-ai-image-compositor/README.md

 A Python-based image modification software, developed for Hack AI 2025.

 ## Features
-- Extracts subject from image using rembg (which utilizes Alpha Matting)
+- Removes background from an input image using rembg (which utilizes Alpha Matting)
-- Creates background image using Stable Diffusion v1-5
+- Generates background image using Stable Diffusion v1-5
 - Composes final image using Pillow

 ## Prerequisites